whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/rule-number-one-fusion-360.md

 3. Activate the component

 Of course you might not always do this when you are experimenting or trying something out, but it is still a good habit to get into because often a simple experiment becomes a full working design.

+## Fusion Rule #1 for Intent Driven Design

+Now Rule #1 = "Choose the correct design intent first."

+1. Choose Part Design to model a single standalone object meant to be manufactured or inserted into an assembly.
+2. Choose Assembly Design to build an assembly by inserting or creating external components and sometimes editing them in place.
+3. Choose Hybrid Design to use the historical Fusion workflow with core modeling tools and assembly tools in the same file.
+This is best for quick restriction free ideation and concept development.

+Even though some workflows are changing some best practices remain the same.
+It is still best to name everything immediately.
+Working in the new intent driven design paradigm, activating the component can be thought of as having one purpose per file.